On Guay's evaluation map for affine Yangians: Introduction

 In the course of checking the well-definedness, we have realized that we need to impose a certain relation among the parameters and the central element of the affine Yangian.
 To clarify this fact is also a purpose to write this paper.
 So far we have not yet been able to define the evaluation map for general parameters.
 The main results of the paper are Theorem~\ref{thm:Guay} and Theorem~\ref{thm:main}.
 Theorem~\ref{thm:Guay} is Guay's original version.
 The original Guay's evaluation map matches with lowest weight modules of $\hat{\gl}_N$.
 To deal with highest weight modules, we introduce an opposite evaluation map in Theorem~\ref{thm:main}.

 We can pull back integrable highest weight modules of $\hat{\gl}_N$ via the evaluation map in Theorem~\ref{thm:main} to make them $\affY$-modules.
 The resulting modules satisfy the highest weight condition for affine Yangian.
 We determine the highest weights of these evaluation modules in Theorem~\ref{thm:highest_weight} and investigate an analog of the Drinfeld polynomials.
-The level-one Fock representation constructed by the author in \cite{kodera_prims, kodera_TG} turns out to be isomorphic to an evaluation module if we specialize the parameters.
+The level-one Fock representation constructed by the author in \cite{MR3898327, MR3869424} turns out to be isomorphic to an evaluation module if we specialize the parameters.

+We note that we consider the affine Yangian $\affY$ for $N \geq 3$.
+Although we expect the existence of the evaluation map for $N=2$ case, we have not proved it.
+The main reason is absence of Theorem~\ref{thm:GNW} which reduces the defining relations of the affine Yangian to those among the generators of degree zero and one.
+The case of $Y(\hat{\mathfrak{gl}}_1)$ appears in a work by Schiffmann-Vasserot~\cite{MR3150250}.

 The quantum toroidal case is studied by Miki~\cite{MR1694256} and Feigin-Jimbo-Mukhin~\cite{FJM}.
 However, the evaluation map we consider here is not a direct analog of theirs.
-It seems to be a degeneration of the homomorphism in \cite{MR1694256, FJM} twisted by Miki's automorphism.
+Our evaluation map has a formula only for the generators of degree zero and one, while it is given for all generators of the quantum toroidal algebra in \cite{MR1694256, FJM}.
+One can twist the homomorphism in \cite{MR1694256, FJM} by Miki's automorphism and obtain another evaluation map.
+It seems that our evaluation map may be regarded as a degeneration of the latter one.

 This paper is organized as follows.
 Section~2 is devoted to preliminaries on the affine Yangian $\affY$ and the affine Lie algebra $\hat{\gl}_N$.
 We provide completions of $U(\hat{\gl}_N)$ which are used to formulate the main results.
 In Section~3, we give a proof of the existence of the two kinds of evaluation map.
 Then we determine the highest weights of evaluation modules in Section~4.